hodgettsp/ces_data/README.md

 # ces_data
-Contains the data and documentation used for the cesR package.
+Contains the data and documentation used for the CESR package.